oncody/civ-board-game-2010/README.md

 | Each additional friendly army | +2 |
 | Defending a city center | +3 |

-The defender plays first, except if defending a city with wall.
+The attacker typically has the advantage as they are catching the defenders off guard.
+The defender takes their turn first, except if they are defending a walled city (in which case the attacker takes their turn first).
+Combat consists of player
 Your turn in a battle is Ability > Card > Ability.
-The battle ends after 2 subsequent turns where no player play neither a card neither an ability Battle Turns
+Battle Turns
 During the “Engaging in Battle” step of combat, players alternate taking battle turns, starting with the defender.
 Only the player currently taking his battle turn can use abilities (such as those found on tech cards or culture cards) or play units.
 A player’s battle turn consists of:
 1. Opportunity to use an ability